-What Is Self-Sabotaging Behaviour?
+What Is Self-Sabotaging Behavior?

-Often, you may not realize that you are inadvertently sabotaging your own relationship.
+“Self-sabotaging behavior in relationships is like having an inner critic.
+It sabotages thought, speech, actions, and behavior, and stops you from having meaningful connections, a fulfilling work-life, and eventually affects every area of your life,” says Kavita.
+Often, you may not realize that you are inadvertently sabotaging your relationship.
 It could be through words or actions, but you simply end up driving away those people who are dear to you and who, whether you believe it or not, actually value you.

 - You suffer from texting anxiety.
-If your partner doesn’t revert to your text immediately you get upset and feel ignored
+If your partner doesn’t revert to your text immediately, you get upset and feel ignored

 - You are incapable of settling differences amicably.
 Either you get into ugly fights or you walk away from a situation and keep stonewalling your partner

-- You are always indulging in self-defeating thoughts, questioning your own ability and giving in to instant gratification like junk food and constant hook ups
+- You are always indulging in self-defeating thoughts, questioning your own ability and giving in to instant gratification like junk food

 - You are always thinking that your relationship would end and cause you pain, so you do not want to show your vulnerable side to your partner

-What Causes Self-Sabotaging Behaviours?
+What Causes Self-Sabotaging Behaviors?

 Related Reading: 12 Signs Of A Control Freak – Can You Identify With Them?